plinss/flake8-literal/README.md

 it recognizes inline literals, multline literals, and docstrings.

+### Quote Usage

-You can choose between single or double quotes for each type of string.
+You can choose between single or double quotes for each type of string, and the plugin will enforce consistent usage.

-If the `avoid-escape` feature is on (default), it will enforce using the opposite quote type when doing so avoid the use of escaped quotes.
+If the `avoid-escape` feature is on (default), it will enforce using the opposite quote type when doing so will avoid the use of escaped quotes.

 It also recognizes continuation strings and will enforce a consistent quote style for the entire set when possible.

+### Raw Strings

-In addition it checks the usage of raw strings, preventing unnecessary use of raw strings, and requiring raw strings when doing so will avoid an escaped backslash.
+This plugin checks the usage of raw strings, preventing unnecessary use of raw strings, and requiring raw strings when doing so will avoid an escaped backslash.